loftwah/linux-for-pirates/README.md

 Request data: cURL allow ye to specify data to be sent with yer request, such as form data or a JSON payload.
 Ye can use the -d option to specify the data ye be sending.

-> Note: If ye be sending JSON data, ye should use the `--data-raw` option instead of the `-d` option.
+> *Note*: If ye be sending JSON data, ye should use the `--data-raw` option instead of the `-d` option.
 The `-d` option will escape the JSON payload, which will cause the request to fail.

 Response headers: cURL allow ye to view the response headers that be returned with yer request.
 Ye can use the `-i` option to view the response headers.